CodeYourFuture/syllabus-archive/js-core-3/week-2/lesson.md

 2. I want to make sure that when developers ask for my data I can control who has access to it.
 I like that my users data is being used to make their lives better but I don't like it when companies try to sell them new stuff they don't need.
 3. Some developers might want to change some of the users details on my social network and this would get very messy quickly if people where allowed to change whatever they wanted

 An API is a special type of program what acts as a **gatekeeper** to all of this information.
-Having an API means that I can control which information is shared about my users and with who it is shared.
+Having an API means that I can control which information is shared about my users and who it is shared with.
 Perfect!

 #### Types of APIs: